jadebono/DLT5141/html/docs.md

 <!-- This is a comment.
 It is not rendered in the browser but is visible only to the coders working on the code. -->
 ```

+2. While it is not necessary, I find it useful to put attributes in alphabetical order to facilitate looking through them for missing ones or for problems.

 - [devdocs](https://devdocs.io/)
 - [Mozilla Developer Resources](https://developer.mozilla.org/)